steve71/RasPiBrew/RASPI-SETUP.md

 Copy software to `/var/www` preserving the directory structure.
 Start Putty on Windows and type login name and password.
-Program must be run as superuser.
-Therefore, type `sudo bash`
+Program must be run as superuser:  Type `sudo bash`
-start program by typing: `python raspibrew`
+Start program by typing: `python raspibrew`